 9.4.2.312.2.2 Common Info field of the Basic Multi-Link element

-Link ID Info subfield in the Common Info field is not present if the Basic Multi-Link element is sent by a non-AP STA.
+The Link ID Info Present subfield is set to 0 if the Basic Multi-Link element is sent by a non-AP STA.

 …

-The BSS Parameters Change Count subfield in the Common info field is not present if the Basic Multi-Link element is sent by a non-AP STA.
+The BSS Parameters Change Count Present subfield is set to 0 if the Basic Multi-Link element is sent by a non-AP STA.

-The Link ID Info subfield and the BSS Parameters Change Count subfield are present in the Common Info field of the Basic Multi-Link element, when the element is carried in a Management frame transmitted by an AP, except for the Authentication frame.

-The Medium Synchronization Delay Information subfield in the Common Info subfield is not present if the Basic Multi-Link element is sent by a non-AP STA.
+The Medium Synchronization Delay Information Present subfield is set to 0 if the Basic Multi-Link element is sent by a non-AP STA.
 When the Basic Multi-Link element is included in a frame sent by an AP, the condition for the presence of the Medium Synchronization Delay Information sub-field in the Common Info field is defined in 35.3.16.8 (Medium access recovery procedure).
 The format of the Medium Synchronization Delay Information subfield is defined in Figure 9-1002j (Medium Synchroni-zation Delay Information subfield format).

 …

-The MLD Capabilities and Operations subfield is present in the Common Info field of the Basic Multi-Link element carried in a Beacon, Probe Response, (Re)Association Request, and (Re)Association Response frames.